ibericode/mailchimp-for-wordpress/readme.txt

 - Better way to hide the honeypot field, which stops bots from subscribing to your lists.
 - role="form" is no longer needed, thanks [XhmikosR](https://github.com/XhmikosR)!
 - Filter `mc4wp_form_animate_scroll` now disables just the scroll animation, not the scroll itself.
-- Revamped UI for MailChimp lists overview
+- Revamped UI for Mailchimp lists overview
 - Updated German & Greek translations.

 **Additions**